Tax Loss Harvesting Calculator – Offset Capital Losses & Save Tax

 What is Tax Loss Harvesting?

 Tax Loss Harvesting is a legal financial strategy where an investor sells securities (like stocks or mutual funds) that are currently trading at a loss to offset the capital gains tax liability of other profitable investments.
-By "realizing" these losses, you can reduce the net taxable income in your annual tax planning.
+By "realizing" these losses, you can reduce the net taxable income in your annual income tax planning.

 Frequently Asked Questions